raboof/akka.github.com/docs/index.md

 ### Akka HTTP

-Note that Akka HTTP is detached from the core Akka modules with it's own versioning scheme soon to come.
-This currently means you must depend on the HTTP 2.4.11 artifacts together with Akka 2.4.13 as there is no 2.4.13 HTTP artifacts.
+Akka HTTP maintains its own release cycle.
+The current stable series is <code>10.x</code>, and it is compatible with Akka 2.x.

 Additionally you most likely want to depend on `akka-http-experimental` which provides the Routing DSL, rather than just `akka-http-core` which provides the raw HTTP model as well as low level HTTP server.